 A joint committee is a parliamentary committee that contains members from both houses of parliament.

 The judiciary is the branch of government concerned with upholding, enforcing and examining the law.
-Under the separation of powers, the judiciary is considered to be independent from the executive and legislative branches.
+Under the separation of powers, the judiciary is considered to be independent of the executive and legislative branches.

-A jurisdiction is the geographical region and/or area of law where a particular parliament, court or authority has the power to pass and enforce laws.
+A jurisdiction is a geographical region and/or area of law where a particular parliament, court or authority has the power to pass and enforce laws.